-As is required in the US under the 1940 Act, City of London strongly supports the establishment of a Management Engagement Committee, consisting solely of Directors independent of the Manager.
-The Committee should formally review the performance of the Manager annually, and describe its conclusion and rationale in the annual report.
+City of London strongly supports the establishment of a Management Engagement Committee, consisting solely of Directors independent of the Manager.
+The Committee should formally review the performance of the Manager annually, and describe its conclusion and rationale in the annual or semi-annual report.